 - Ensuring that the Company adheres to high standards of ethics and corporate behavior; and

-- Ensuring that the Company has appropriate risk management/regulatory compliances policies in place.
+- Ensuring that the Company has appropriate risk management/regulatory compliances policies in place to ensure a sound framework for internal controls and risk management.

 - The Board reserves full decision-making powers on the following matters: